Board Responsibility & Liability

 as of February 2022, there are nearly 600,000 job openings in the

-cybersecurity industry, meaning only 68 percent of open jobs are filled.
+cybersecurity industry, meaning only 68% of open jobs are filled.
 (Cyber Seek)

 - Washington,